Halima Begum: Covid Emergency Response

-Board and Advisory

-Begum is an advisor to various organisations including the British Academy, the Nuffield Foundation, the Office for National Statistics, ITV and the Scottish Government.
-She sits on the Board of the NHS Race and Health Observatory, and Toynbee Hall.
-Alongside former President of the Supreme Court Baroness Hale and former Justice Secretary Robert Buckland, Begum is an expert advisor to the British Constitutional Review convened by the Institute for Government and the Bennett Institute for Public Policy at Cambridge University.
-Formerly, she was chair of the UK's Women's Environmental Network, a trustee of Tower Hamlets Environment Trust and governor of Tower Hamlets College.

 Personal life

-Begum grew up on Brick Lane in a large Bangladeshi community, the third of six children.
-Her mother is a home maker.
-Her father, Mohammed Abdul Kadir, was an East End textile worker who fought in the Bangladeshi resistance during the Liberation War.
+Begum grew up in Brick Lane within a large Bangladeshi community, the third of six children.
+Her father, Mohammed Abdul Kadir, was an East End textile worker who according to Begum returned to Bangladesh to help the resistance during the Liberation War.
 Kadir's name is believed to be among the original signatories on the lease of the Brick Lane Mosque, a historical landmark formerly known as the Jamme Masjid Mosque and, in previous incarnations from its construction in 1743, both a church and synagogue.
 Begum has spoken publicly about her parents' homelessness during her early childhood and their subsequent involvement in the Bangladeshi squatter movement in 1970s London.
 In a BBC interview with Robert Carlyle, Begum described the considerable racial and physical abuse to which she was subjected as a child by the National Front, which maintained a bookstand outside her parents' home on Brick Lane.

 In various discussions on BBC Radio 4 with interviewers including Professor Henrietta Bowden-Jones and Samira Ahmed, Begum has described being taken to school with her mother and siblings, dressed in a saree and having to push through the Neo-nazi extremists outside the family home.
 She called this journey, "A daily act of resistance by four little British-Bangladeshi children".
-As well as English, Begum also speaks Bengali-Sylheti, Hindi and Urdu.
+When she was 23 in 1997 one of her brothers, Abdul Samad, was murdered after being pressured to become involved in a dispute between rival curry house proprietors.